eslint/rfcs/designs/2018-processors-improvements/README.md

     parserOptions: {
         ecmaVersion: 2018
     },
-    processors: ["markdown/markdown"]
+    processor: "markdown/markdown"
 };
 ```

 This configuration file will apply the named processor `markdown` from the `eslint-plugin-markdown` plugin to all files.

-The `processors` option would be interpreted inside of `CLIEngine` to determine which processors to apply to files before linting should begin.
+The `processor` option would be interpreted inside of `CLIEngine` to determine which processors to apply to files before linting should begin.

 ### Apply Processors Using `overrides`